-18 Reasons to Drive to the Santa Clarita Valley
+14 Reasons to Drive to the Santa Clarita Valley

 In 1842, six years before the California Gold Rush, rancher Francisco López y Arbello took a nap under an oak tree and dreamt of discovering gold there, only to do so—literally—when he woke up.
 Thus, the Oak of the Golden Dream and all of its accompanying lore were born.
 The gold may be gone now, but Placerita Canyon State Park, where the oak stands to this day, still feels rich.
-Verdant and thriving thanks to careful preservation against fire and foot traffic, Placerita is also home to some of Santa Clarita’s loveliest trails, the simplest of which leads right to this big, beautiful historical landmark.
+Verdant and thriving thanks to careful preservation against fire and foot traffic, Placerita is also home to some of Santa Clarita’s loveliest trails, the simplest of which leads right to this big, beautiful historic landmark.

 Whether or not you know them by name, you certainly know the seismic shapes of Vasquez Rocks.
 The memorable tan cliffs in this 932-acre park have appeared in innumerable film and TV productions since the 1930s, from Blazing Saddles to The Flintstones to Star Trek.
 Admission is free, and the trails range from easy to moderate, including a busy section of the Pacific Crest Trail that blooms with golden wildflowers every spring.
 On a clear day, you can see forever from these craggy peaks.

-How to book: Curbside pickup and in-store purchases available; call (661)268-7402 for Agua Dulce Winery reservations; call (661)268-1865 for Reyes Winery tasting room.
+How to visit: Call 661-268-7402 for Agua Dulce Winery reservations; call 661-268-1865 for Reyes Winery tasting room or reserve via Opentable.

 At the height of its wealth, 100 families lived in Charles Alexander Mentry’s once-flowing oil boomtown, “Mentryville.”
 Now this off-the-beaten-path destination—as well as its well, Pico No. 4, the first commercially successful well in the western US—are preserved into perpetuity as California State Historical Landmarks.
 The allure is still evident in the period school and barn, as are the hard remainders of back-breaking labor that carved a town out of little but rugged chaparral and sweeping hills.
 A visit to Mentryville isn’t just fun—it honors the hands that built our modern Santa Clarita Valley.